islaytitans/alien/docs/src/GM/hopeslastday.md

             - She's been facehugged herself, successful **manipulation** roll for her to admit she's been hugged (**+1 stress level** to hear that)
             - She lacked courage to OD herself
         - She rambles on about Reynolds intercepted a message from Earth, wanted to come and claim the find for herself
-        - Peads to be freed after much sobbing will agree to help escape on the shuttle, she has **keycard** around her neck
+        - Pleads to be freed after much sobbing will agree to help escape on the shuttle, she has **keycard** around her neck
         - Successful **Comtech** roll will open the door or broken down (AR 6 and 12 Health)
-            - breaking down door will alert Xenomorph in E1
+            - Breaking down door will alert Xenomorph in E1
         - Shows PCs how to use hyper-coolant spray to keep eggs dormant for transport
-            - egg can be kept dormant D6 turns
+            - Egg can be kept dormant D6 turns
 - Ops
-    - Nerve centre of conoly monitoring and security monitors
+    - Nerve centre of colony monitoring and security monitors
     - CCTV is damaged successful **Comtech** roll gives access to cameras
         - Shows sublevel areas (**+1 stress level**) for those who look
         - Shows corridor to A1 offices with a dark shape dragging body
         - Shows E1 South Lock, can get first full glimpse of Xeno, right below them (**+1 stress level**) for those who look

+## Tannen's Casino

+- Walkway from E2 to Casino, the walkway is **cluttered**
+- When the door is opened 5 bodies that were stacked against the door fall into the wallway (**+1 stress level**) for those who look and (**+2 stress level**) for the person who opened the door
+- On victim is still alived having being facehugged
+- Neon lights of gambling machines looking to rob workers of their pay

+## Block A

+### A1 - Offices
+- Busy, messy office space now empty
+- *Drone Xenomorph* **Passive** near North Lock

+### A2 - Housing
+- Large family apartments now empty
+- Heating system now leaking scalding water and steam
+- PCs splash as they move (-1 **Mobility** if sneaking)

+## Block D

+### D1 & D2 - Recreation & Family Services
+- School, gym, games room, conference and town hall now empty

+## Billy's Bar

+- Only accessed from the outside
+- Wood panelled place with bar downstairs and seating upstairs
+- Wes Osterman (p374) is trapped inside and a *Drone Xenomorph* **Passive** is trying to break in
+- **Event - A Cry For Help**

 ## Sublevel Areas - Mass housing and Maintenance